Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 A few factors will go into your decision on whether to buy an espresso machine or a Nespresso machine.

-If you want the most affordable thing to get you going, something that will be easy and quick to use, then, by all means go for the Nespresso.
+If you want the most affordable thing to get you going, something that will be easy and quick to use, then Nespresso is worth the money.

 If you want to spend a little more time perfecting your barista skills and a little more money to buy a high-quality machine, you might be better off purchasing an espresso machine instead.